Explore more blogs

 Step 5: Set your goals ✍️

 Now you’re ready to set your fundraising goals.
-Remember to keep your mission (and strategic plan, if you have one) top of mind while developing these to ensure they help move your organization in the right direction.
+Remember to keep your mission (and strategic plan, if you have one) at the top of your mind while developing these to ensure they move your organization in the right direction.

 Your annual fundraising plan should include approximately three overall objectives for the year.
 These could include: